 Using digital portfolios as an everyday learning practice is becoming more and more popular, especially as schools pivot between in-person and online classes.

 But for many of us educators, this is a new concept to introduce to students and a new approach to our own teaching practice!

 Enter Spaces.
 To make it easier than ever for you to begin using digital portfolios in your classroom, let’s walk through six steps to complete in your first month of implementation.

-During your first month of implementation, here are six easy steps to begin using portfolios with students.
+During your first month of implementation, here are five easy steps to begin using portfolios with students.

 Step One: Read our Getting Started Guide

-As you prepare to implement digital portfolios in your classroom, it is important for you to create a classroom environment that fosters reflective inquiry and technology use.
+As you prepare to implement digital portfolios, it is important for you to create an environment that fosters reflective inquiry and technology use.

-To make things easy for you, we've prepared an slide-deck with speaker notes for you to help prepare your introduction to students:
+To make things easy for you, we've prepared a slide-deck with speaker notes for you to help prepare your introduction to students:

 - Introduction to digital portfolios (high school)

 - Introduction to digital portfolios (elementary and middle school)